dappforce/subsocial-docs/docs/basics/lightpaper/Introduction.md

 advertising than you do.
 Twitter shouldn’t be able to ban you or block your tweets because they disagree with you.

 This is why we have created Subsocial.
-A web 3.0 technology with the promise of data sovereignty.
+A web3 technology with the promise of data sovereignty.
 You control the data you create.
 Your content, your value.